leejangwoo99-maker/Digital_transformation/README.md

 4. Applied Machine learning algorithms are Euclidean Distance, Cosine Similarity and LightGBM.

 5. C#_Dashboard folder is the Front-end GUI, FYI, 'app' folder is FastAPI Framework + Streamlit.
+   According to the environment, choose one between them.

-6. If want to know the details, search for the details from the link below. https://serious-ambert-bc0.notion.site/APTIV-31d8bc55235b80f58ecff4b949efdbdf?source=copy_link
+7. If want to know the details, search for the details from the link below. https://serious-ambert-bc0.notion.site/APTIV-31d8bc55235b80f58ecff4b949efdbdf?source=copy_link

 FYI, demon & back-end & streamlit are compiled by Nuitka.